-The queen of dressage
+The queen of Olympic dressage

-Despite developing and launching her own successful range of equestrian accessories (clothing, saddles etc.), Werth has indicated she has no desire to stop competing, so further successes seem almost inevitable.
-“My goal is to carry on for as long as possible, for at least another 10 years.
-Whatever happens, I’m sure that horses will always play a big part in my life,” she said recently.
+Despite developing and launching her own successful range of equestrian accessories in the meantime, Werth said she had no desire to stop competing.
+“My goal is to carry on for as long as possible, for at least another 10 years,” she said.
+“Whatever happens, I’m sure that horses will always play a big part in my life.”

 That determination to keep on riding competitively saw her step out at Rio 2016 at the age of 47, this time on a fine 11-year-old black mare by the name of Weihegold Old.
 Joining forces with Kristina Bröring-Sprehe, Dorothee Schneider and Sonke Rothenberger, Werth helped Germany to an average score of 81.936% in the team competition.
 It was a performance that earned her a fifth Olympic team gold, a sixth gold of her career and a ninth medal in all.
 “I love horses and I love training,” said Werth afterwards.
 “Winning gold with three different horses means more than anything.”

 Three days later, Great Britain’s Charlotte Dujardin, a silver medallist in the team competition, retained her individual title in style, thanks to a stunning Grand Prix Freestyle score of 93.857%.
 Werth took the runners-up spot with a score of 89.071%, giving her a tenth Olympic medal in 24 years, more than any other rider in the history of equestrian since the sport was introduced on the programme at the second Games of the modern era, in 1900.
 Asked if she was considering adding to her haul at Tokyo 2020, the German veteran said: “Who knows?
 We’re going to work towards that.”